makikorp/customer-redis-example/README.md

 To help us understand what is happening, please provide us with the following information:

--log files when running okteto up
+-log files when running okteto up,
--the okteto.yml manifest file
+-the okteto.yml manifest file,
 -the docker-compose.yml file

 Once I receive the above information, I will review the files and provide an update.